The Ultimate Guide to Turkey

 Conventional Oven Method

-1. Defrost your turkey in the refrigerator.
+- Defrost your turkey in the refrigerator.
 For every four pounds of turkey, it takes approximately 24 hours to defrost in the refrigerator.
-If you want to eat your smoked turkey cold, you can eat it as soon as it is defrosted (it’s fully cooked!)
+If you want to eat your smoked turkey cold, you can eat it as soon as it is defrosted (fully cooked!)

-5. Check the turkey with a meat thermometer about 30 minutes before the recommended cooking time finishes ensuring no overheating.
+- Check the turkey with a meat thermometer about 30 minutes before the recommended cooking time finishes, ensuring no overheating.

-7. After the internal temperature is reached you prefer, we recommend removing it from the oven and allowing it to rest for 10-15 minutes.
-This allows the juices to stay locked in the turkey prior to slicing.
+- After the internal temperature is reached what you prefer, we recommend removing it from the oven and allowing it to rest for 10-15 minutes.
+This allows the juices to stay locked in the turkey before slicing.

 Additional Tips When Preparing a Smoked & Fully Cooked Turkey